‘Death’ of China-to-Russia cargo transit routes means it’s ‘all aboard’ for Kazakhstan

 Potential setbacks

-Nathan Hutson, a professor at the University of North Texas, wrote in an opinion piece for Eurasianet in late March that Kazakhstan may face some setbacks as a transit zone under Belt and Road.
+Nathan Hutson, a professor at the University of North Texas, wrote in an opinion piece for Eurasianet in late March that Kazakhstan may face some setbacks as a transit zone under the Belt and Road initiative.

 China will be reassessing its modern-day 'Silk Road' routes given the geopolitical disorder.